MJKWoolnough/bbcode/README.md

     	colourChecker)

-A nil filter means that the attr will be written to the output with HTML encoding
+A nil filter means that the attr will be written to the output with HTML encoding.

 #### func (*AttributeTag) Close

 ```go
 func (a *AttributeTag) Close(p *Processor, attr string)
 ```
-Close outputs the closing of the tag
+Close outputs the closing of the tag.

 #### func (*AttributeTag) Handle

 ```go
 func (a *AttributeTag) Handle(p *Processor, attr string)
 ```
-Handle processes the tag
+Handle processes the tag.

 #### func (*AttributeTag) Name

 ```go
 func (a *AttributeTag) Name() string
 ```
-Name returns the name of the tag
+Name returns the name of the tag.

 #### func (*AttributeTag) Open

 ```go
 func (a *AttributeTag) Open(p *Processor, attr string)
 ```
-Open outputs the opening of the tag
+Open outputs the opening of the tag.

 #### type BBCode